Horlawhumy-dev/djangoheroku/index.md

 ```
 So navigate to [django gitginore](/https://www.toptal.com/developers/gitignore/api/django) and copy out all the git ignores into your `.gitignore` file.

 Before diving into the Heroku deployment steps, we need to track the project with Github using git.
 We have to initialize it, add all files, then commit them to git locally.
-Open your bash and let us do justice to this.
+Open your bash and let us do justice to that.

 ```bash
 $ ls